 The bathroom has a modern suite and is fully tiled.
 Wake up to the day with an hot shower, or unwind at the end of it in a relaxing bath: electricity is inclusive in your charge.

 There are two bedrooms, one double and one twin.
-Each has been recently re- decorated and carpeted; coordinated bed linen and curtains bring you right up to date.
+Each has been recently re- decorated and carpeted; modern furniture and coordinated bed linen and curtains bring you right up to date.
 Full mains electric fire alarm system has been installed.

 New double-glazed windows throughout the apartment, new kitchen worktops, sink and cooker with extractor fan take care of the basics and make Annie’s Place great to come home to after long summer Orkney days.

 Annie's Place, as part of The Old Manse, is a listed building and we have very recently restored the outside with a lime-plaster covering which is typical of 18th century Scottish buildings.
 We also commisioned a date stone (1761) from a local sculptor for above Annie's Place front door, the original entrance to the Old Manse.
 You can read all about these upgrades and see photos in Our Blog posts : Facelift for Annie's Place! and New Date Stone

 Annie's Place has Visit Scotland’s level 3 mobility award, with no internal steps, making it ideal for elderly or infirm visitors to stay in Orkney.